2018 was an eventful year at the Center. Read all about what we accomplished and the people we served in this Annual Report.

-Helping Harvest sent home at least $300,000 worth of groceries with low-income families in the area.
+Helping Harvest sent home an estimated $300,000 worth of groceries with low-income families in the area.

 The food assistance program served more than 1,000 people in the region.
-Many members are from Ravena, Coeymans and Selkirk, but we have people travel from as far away as Rensselaer, Schenectady, Berne, Mechanicville and Nassau.
+Many members are from Ravena, Coeymans and Selkirk, but we have people travel from as far away as Albany, Rensselaer and Schenectady.

 When we had an over-abundance of food we shared it with the Ravena Senior Projects, Teen Challenge, the Capital City Rescue Mission and area food pantry programs.

-We supported Capital Roots, a Troy-based not-for-profit, through the purchase of produce throughout the year.
-We also supported local farmer Jon Audietis who purchased produce on our behalf at auctions this past summer and fall.
+We support Capital Roots, a Troy-based not-for-profit, through the purchase of produce in the winter and spring.
+We also support local farmer Jon Audietis who purchased produce on our behalf at auctions.

 Gracefully Chic Boutique and Peace of Home

-Sold nearly 40,000 items with proceeds benefiting the charity’s food assistance program, Helping Harvest.
+Sold 35,000 items with proceeds benefiting the charity’s food assistance program, Helping Harvest.

-In conjunction with local ministry Justice for Orphans, we launched Cartwheels for Kids, which provides free clothing, footwear and fills other needs for foster kids in the Capital Region.
-Three families utilized the program in 2017.
+Administered Cartwheels for Kids, which provides free clothing, footwear and fills other needs for foster kids in the Capital Region.
+Contributed $500 worth of merchandise to two area families facing emergencies.